 Losing access to usable energy is a situation no one wants to think about, but one that happens quickly and without warning.
 These days, losing power in your home is more than just an annoying inconvenience – it’s something that can cause immediate loss of connection, productivity, money, and even safety for you and your family.

-Take Your Power Back with Solar Storage Batteries
+Take The Power Back

 In a recent blog post, we shared how grid-tie systems connect to the main utility grid.
 Solar panels feed electricity to this grid, and the utility credits your energy account for the excess power you generate.
 Then, you can draw on that power whenever you need it.
 This commonly happens at night, when the panels aren’t actively producing energy from the sun.